CrunchyToothpicks100/TassetBlockChain/README.md

 3. Extract to folder of choice
 4. Open terminal and `cd` into the repository
 5. Open BlockChainMain.cs and update the file paths, or difficulty
-6. Open Block.cs and change 'ProcessorCount / 2' to 'ProcessorCount' for full throttle
+6. Save and close text editors
-7. Save and close text editors
+7. `dotnet run`
-8. `dotnet run`
+8. When prompted, choose whether to mine at half CPU power (y/n)

 ## How is this different from 2BlockChain?